ongyx/tankobon/API.md

 **Raises**:

   PagesNotFoundError, if the chapter's pages have not been parsed yet.
-  To avoid this, .pages(refresh=True) should be called at least once.
+  To avoid this, .refresh(pages=True) should be called at least once.

 <a name="tankobon.core.Manga.download_cover"></a>
 #### download\_cover